SunnyLimc/obsidian-limc/001 - Workbench/3B1B - Linear algebra.md

 	 - treat as scaling a vector with a scalars(标量)
 	 - as the same as mentioned above (treat x .. as two separate number line)

+- the description of vector depends on an implicit choice of what basis vectors we're using
+	- linear combination ($a\vec{v}+b\vec{w}$)
+		- fix one (scalars) and alter the other one you will draw a **straight** line
+		- alter both can represent every possible vector in the plane.
+			- except both of them are initially collinear (happen to line up)
+			- both vector zeroed (stuck at the origin)
+			- **all possible vectors that you can reach with linear combination called `span` of those 2 vectors**